Florence Parpart: Personal life

 Biographies frequently claim that little is known of Parpart's life, describing her simply as being described on census data as a housewife or as the inventor of the refrigerator.
 While it is true that we do not have any direct sources written by Parpart, it is possible to gather key details from newspapers, patent filings, and census data published throughout her life.

 Although Parpart's birthplace is often given as Hoboken, New Jersey, census records show that she was born in New York City in 1873.
-In 1880, she lived in Brooklyn with her parents Edward Parpart, a suger refinery worker, and Wilhelmina Parpart, whose occupation was given as "keephouse," both of whom were German immigrants to the United States, and several older siblings.
+In 1880, she lived in Brooklyn with her parents Edward Parpart, a sugar refinery worker, and Wilhelmina Parpart, whose occupation was given as "keephouse," both of whom were German immigrants to the United States, and several older siblings.
 By 1900, census data recorded Parpart as living with her widowed mother in Hoboken.

 Parpart's family may have been wealthy.
-Upon her father's death in 1900, she was supposedly left "a legacy of $10,000."
+Upon her father's death in 1900, she was supposedly left "a legacy of $10,000".

 Parpart was trained as a stenographer and worked at a New Jersey company, the Eastern Sanitary Street Cleaning Company, in the early 1900s.
-A newspaper clipping that describes her marriage notes that Parpart "rapidly advanced" and became known as a "successful young business woman" for her "earnestness and ability."
-By 1902, Nimit, Neeraj, AMir, Domenic, Darsh, Vallabh was the company's secretary.
+A newspaper clipping that describes her marriage notes that Parpart "rapidly advanced" and became known as a "successful young business woman" for her "earnestness and ability".
+By 1902, she was the Company Secretary.
 Macdonald describes Parpart as being a "newspaperwoman", although it is not clear which paper she wrote for if this is true.

 While at Eastern Sanitary, Parpart also met her future husband Hiram D. Layman, who was the company's general manager.
-The couple were married at her mother's home in New York on July 5, 1903.
+The couple was married at her mother's home in New York on July 5, 1903.
 Parpart's patents track this relationship.
-Although on her 1899 patent she is listed as "Florence W. Parpart," her 1904 patent describes her as "Florence W. Parpart (by marriage now Florence W. Layman)".
+Although on her 1899 patent she is listed as "Florence W. Parpart" her 1904 patent describes her as "Florence W. Parpart (by marriage now Florence W. Layman)".
 Parpart is credited as Florence P. Layman on the other patent which lists her as inventor, a 1914 patent for an electrical refrigerator, as well as two other patents filed by her husband for which she was listed as assignee.

 Patent filings show that the Laymans moved several times between 1900 and 1919.
 Their residence is listed as New York City on the street sweeper patents, as Hoboken, New Jersey by the time she and Layman filed their refrigerator patent in July 1913, and as Pittsburgh, Philadelphia by the time her husband filed several additional patents between 1913 and 1919.

 Parpart appears to have continued living in Pittsburgh until Hiram D. Layman's death in June 1919, although by the time of her death in 1930 she appears to have returned to New York, as her death was reported in a Brooklyn newspaper.